apollographql/apollo-tooling/README.md

 If the source file for generation is a javascript or typescript file, the codegen will try to extrapolate the queries inside the [gql tag](https://github.com/apollographql/graphql-tag) templates.

+The tag name is configurable using the CLI `--tag-name` option.

 ## Contributing

 [![Build status](https://travis-ci.org/apollographql/apollo-codegen.svg?branch=master)](https://travis-ci.org/apollographql/apollo-codegen)